 Churches that are listed in our directory offer the following:

 • Home Visitation

 • Long Term Care Facility Visitation

-• Transportation to Church
+• Transportation to and from Church

 Matthew 28:18-20 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”